Naterus/restful-countries/README.md

 Everything on [https://restfulcountries.com](https://restfulcountries.com) has its source code available here except the data itself as it is hosted on a live database server.

+## Donations

+A kind gesture would be appreciated for the maintenance of restful countries.
+If you are interested in donating to restful countries, please visit [donation page](https://restfulcountries.com/donation).

 ## Use Case
-The simplest use case of this api is to populate your form with countries and states data using a select field.
+A basic use case of this api is to populate your form with countries and states data using a select field.
 Here is a sample jquery script.

 ```angular2html